Current call out

 20.9.2025

 Issue 13 has been printed, folded and sent to HowDo?! for distribution earlier than expected thanks to Footprint Workers Co-op!
 Sources say some have been found in the city centre and as far as Halifax.
+Read on below for the full unedited versions of the interviews with BD1 Skate and Hope Shooter.

 5 questions with BD1 Skate